 Important Reminders

-Please enroll in a course ahead of the date in which you plan to participate to ensure you can access it.
-This will provide time that may be needed if you've forgotten your username or password or need to submit a HelpDesk ticket to resolve an issue.
+Please enroll in a course before the date you plan to participate to ensure you can access it.
+This will provide time if you've forgotten your username or password, or need to submit a HelpDesk ticket to resolve an issue.
 Our HelpDesk is monitored during typical school day hours.

 In order to enroll in each course, you will need to be logged into your BRIDGE-RI account.
 Don't have an account?
 Create one now!

-Students across grades and content areas struggle to comprehend text at their grade level due to a variety of reasons that may include a language-based learning difference, a weakness in one or more subskills of reading or writing, or an insufficient amount of explicit, systematic instruction.
+Students across grades and content areas struggle to comprehend grade-level text for a variety of reasons, including a language-based learning difference, a weakness in one or more reading or writing sub-skills, or insufficient explicit, systematic instruction.
 This course will provide an overview of the decades of research articulating how proficient reading develops and the instructional approaches necessary to support this process.
-Participants will deepen their understanding of the theoretical frameworks of reading, break down the subskills of reading as they relate to decoding and language comprehension, and learn about a variety of student learning profiles that affect literacy development.
+Participants will deepen their understanding of reading theoretical frameworks, break down reading sub-skills related to decoding and language comprehension, and learn about a variety of student learning profiles that affect literacy development.

 Intended Audiences